 Paola Bergallo es doctora en Derecho por la Universidad de Stanford y magíster en Derecho por la Universidad de Columbia.
 Es profesora asociada de la Universidad Torcuato Di Tella e investigadora adjunta del CONICET.

-We work for natural resource governance based on scientific and technological advances and democratic institutions to promote an innovative, sustainable and equitable development.
+We are committed to an approach to natural resource governance that leverages scientific and technological progress and democratic institutions to promote an innovative, sustainable, equitable development agenda.

 Carlos Freytes es doctor en Ciencia Política por la Universidad Northwestern y magíster en Ciencia Política y Sociología por FLACSO-Buenos Aires.
 Se especializa en la gobernanza de recursos naturales y la evaluación de políticas públicas.

-We work to contribute to the development of policies aimed at achieving a more coordinated and integrated health system that guarantees equitable and efficient access to health care for Argentine residents, regardless of their geographic location, economic status, gender or ethnicity.
+We develop policies that seek to build a more coordinated, better-integrated health system that guarantees everyone in the country timely, effective, equitable access to health care regardless of where they live or their economic status, gender, or ethnicity.